EasternEdgeRobotics/Software_2024/GUI/README.md

 ```
 Win
 ## TODO
- - Actual Controller Support (it just listens for controllers right now)
- - Controller bindings
- - User Profiles and controller presets that are written to a config
  - Send off cameras to whatever for the AI task (when we get AI code done)
- - General cleanup (im bad at react)